hamed/blog-hugo/content/post/hello-hugo.md

 <!--more-->

 My old place was [blogspot](https://pnoq.blogspot.com), at that time, there were blogs and a google reader to read them all.
-Then came facebook, twitter, google plus, linkedin and bunch of other things.
+Then came facebook, twitter, linkedin and bunch of other things and eventually google reader were downgraded to google plus (too me it was a downgrade.).
-They destroyed my creativity.
+They destroyed my creativity and desire to write.

+I am not going to abandon my old blog, twitter, facebook and etc.
+Small things like "I went to bathroom" will go to twitter, family and friends related materials will go to facebook but essays and interesting stuffs will be here.